 Camp Fitch YMCA – North Springfield, PA

 Camp Fitch hugs the Pennsylvania-Ohio border on the shores of Lake Erie.
 The camp’s ideal lakeside location offers the perfect spot for kids aged 6-16 to play, explore and develop independence.
-Camp Fitch’s Pinterest is a great place to find resources and inspiration to share with fellow camp professionals.
+This YMCA Camp’s Pinterest is a great place to find resources and inspiration to share with fellow camp professionals.

 Camp Weequahic – Lakewood, PA